Daniel Heckenberg: Early career

 Heckenberg was born in Camden, New South Wales, Australia.

 Heckenberg began his rugby career at St Gregory's College, Campbelltown, a school renowned for producing young rugby league footballers.
 He first played internationally as part of the Australian Schoolboys team in a match against the BARLA Young Lions.
 After his graduation he played for a short while as an amateur for the Eagle Vale-St Andrews junior side.

 NRL

 He began his professional career at National Rugby League side St. George Illawarra Dragons, progressing through the youth team and earning his first grade début in 2000.
 In the same year, Heckenberg made his first appearance as a Scotland international, participating in the 2000 Rugby League World Cup.
-He moved club in 2002, joining the Parramatta Eels, before changing team again in 2004, this time playing with the Manly-Warringah Sea Eagles.
+He moved clubs in 2002, joining the Parramatta Eels, before changing team again in 2004, this time playing with the Manly-Warringah Sea Eagles.
 He provided much defensive support for the Sea Eagles and was held in high esteem by his peers at the club.